-The external examiner for your course is Dr Danielle Childs and she works at Manchester Metropolitan University (MMU).
+The external examiner for your course is Sam McKay.
 Sometimes, your modules may have a different external examiner and your module leader can provide details on request.

 Please note that students are not permitted to contact external examiners directly and external examiners will not respond to any communication from individual students.
 If you have any concerns about your course then please speak to your Programme Manager.